Genesis 3: A Commentary

 By James M. Rochford

 God gave the first humans authority over the Garden and the Planet Earth (Gen. 1:28).
-They should have had the faith to throw the Serpent out of God’s Garden, but instead, the Serpent throws them out.
+They should have had the faith to throw the Serpent out of the Garden, but instead, the Serpent throws them out.

 (3:1) “Now the serpent was more crafty than any beast of the field which the Lord God had made.
 And he said to the woman, ‘Indeed, has God said, ‘You shall not eat from any tree of the garden’?’”

-In the NT, we see that the “Serpent” is none other than Satan himself (Rev. 12:9; 20:2).
+In the NT, we see that the “Serpent” is none other than Satan himself.
+John writes, “The great dragon was thrown down, the serpent of old who is called the devil and Satan, who deceives the whole world” (Rev. 12:9; cf. 20:2).
 Jesus said, “[The devil] was a murderer from the beginning” (Jn.
 8:44; cf. Mt.
 23:33).
 This reference to the “beginning” seems to point to Genesis 3.
 Other NT references assume that this narrative was historical as well (Rom.
 16:20, 2 Cor.
 11:3-4, 1 Tim.
 2:14).
-But how should we understand this reference to the Serpent’s form?
-Two views are prominent:

-OPTION #1.
+• OPTION #1.
 Satan possessed this Serpent.
 If Satan can possess human beings, then he surely could possess an animal.
 In fact, according to the gospels, demons possessed a herd of pigs (Mt.
 8:31-32; Mk.
 5:12-13; Lk.
 8:33).
-So, this concept is not unprecedented in the Bible.
+So, this concept has biblical precedent.
 A spiritual being like Satan could talk through a serpent just as easily as God could talk through a donkey (Num.
 22:21-33), a burning bush (Ex.
 3:4), or a human being (1 Pet.
 4:11; 2 Cor.
 5:20).
-Most interpreters hold this view.[4]
-The author of Numbers didn’t believe that donkeys could speak.
-Instead God himself had to open the animal’s mouth (Num.
-22:28).[5]
+Kidner,[4] Collins,[5] Ross,[6] and Lennox[7] hold this view.
+To be clear, Moses didn’t believe that serpents can speak, any more than he believed donkeys can speak.
+Elsewhere, Moses writes, “The LORD opened the mouth of the donkey” (Num.
+22:28).
+This view holds that a supernatural agency needed to make the serpent talk.
+In this case, Satan possessed this creature.

 What do we learn about Satan?